nullpointersio/website/_posts/2020-06-03-AzureFunctions.markdown

 layout:         episode
 date: 			2020-06-10 00:00:00

-title: 			"Azure Functions"
+title: 			"4: Azure Functions"
+url:            "azurefunctions"
 subtitle: 		"What is serverless computing and what are Azure Functions?"
-summary: 		"Azure Functions have been around for a while and are Microsofts implementation of serverless computing.
+summary: 		"Azure Functions have been around for a while and are Microsoft's implementation of serverless computing.
 In this episode, we learn what Azure Functions are all about.
-Also, we will will share with you our warstories from our own experience."
+Also, we will share with you our war stories from our own experience."

-description: 	"Azure Functions have been around for a while and are Microsofts implementation of serverless computing.
+description: 	"Azure Functions have been around for a while and are Microsoft's implementation of serverless computing.
 In this episode, we learn what Azure Functions are all about.
-Also, we will will share with you our warstories from our own experience."
+Also, we will share with you our war stories from our own experience."

 type:			full # "trailer" or "full"
 duration: 		"32:57" # audio length in min